In this paper, I develop a methodological challenge for ethical

 a reason, we should be open to all the internal and external evidence we

-might get hold on—which lets us formulate two methodological guide
+might get hold on—which lets us formulate two methodological

-When you interpret or explain the phenomenology of mental
+1. When you interpret or explain the

-internal and the external perspective on the respective
+account both the internal and the external perspective on the respective

 processes.

-While the internal and the external perspective might describe
+2. While the internal and the

-mental processes (and the involved entities) in very different ways, do
+external perspective might describe mental processes (and the involved

-not take this to rule out that the entities mentioned in both
+entities) in very different ways, do not take this to rule out that the

-descriptions are closely metaphysically linked.
+entities mentioned in both descriptions are closely metaphysically

-In this section, we have argued that an
+In this section, we have argued that an investigation of the nature

-investigation of the nature of any mental process should take into
+of any mental process should take into account, and try to reconcile,

-account and try to reconcile both the internal and the external
+both the internal and the external perspective.
+This will serve as a

-perspective.
-This will serve as a fruitful ground for our objection to
+fruitful ground for our objection to the argument from ethical

-the argument from ethical phenomenology.
-As we are going to claim in the
+phenomenology.
+As we are going to claim in the upcoming section, the

-phenomenological grounds without taking into account the
+moral metaphysics on phenomenological grounds without taking

 The Challenge from Lost